 ThinkTank really did think of everything for this line of bags, which is the exact reason why I call it the Swiss Army Knife of bags.
 The Retrospective 7 has very strong velcro to secure the main flap, covering the interior of the bag.
 I’ve never been a fan of velcro because it’s loud and tough to remove – even though that’s the point.
 A bag made for stealth, ThinkTank came up with a clever design for the pesky velcro, using additional flaps that completely cover the velcro patches.
 The silent system is easy to understand; a speaker with a red line means the bag will not make any sound, allowing you to covertly whip out your camera or swap a lens without disturbing anyone.

 One of my most recent investments – a must for anyone with a website or an email address, or really anyone that takes pictures – is a set of business cards.
-They’re important when meeting potential clients because they look professional and speak volumes to leave a lasting impression.
+They’re important when meeting potential clients because they look professional and speak volumes to leave a lasting impression, especially if you have them professionally printed by a company like Kaizen Print.
 Business cards usually require that you have a card wallet, but with the Retrospective 7, there is a card wallet built right in.
 It is specially made for your business cards so that they are always easy to access and to make sure you’re always prepared.

 The Retrospective 7 is stealthy, slim, well-equipped, and full of options.
 It is also very comfortable, mostly because of the well padded strap.
 The pad is very comfortable, even when the bag is full of heavy gear.
 I often put all of my big, bulky Nikon glass into it without issue.
 After carrying it for three hours at a time, it is still easy to carry around.
 I do recommend however that you alternate shoulders every now and then just to make sure you don’t put too much strain on one shoulder during the day.